·

 Morning

-Book a ticket to ride the California Line Cable Car to the top of Nob Hill.
-The starting point for this one is at Market and California Streets.
-The route ends at Van Ness, but you’ll want to get off at California and Taylor, where you’ll see Grace Cathedral, a Nob Hill landmark.
+The starting point for this one is at Market and California Streets and ends at Van Ness, but you’ll want to get off at California and Taylor, near Grace Cathedral.

 You can visit yourself (it’s free to enter).
-Last year, I signed up for their behind-the-scenes experience that had us ducking into secret rooms and climbing up into one of the towers.
+But last year, I signed up for their behind-the-scenes experience that had us ducking into secret rooms and climbing up into one of the towers.

-San Francisco’s famous Fairmont Hotel is just across the park from the cathedral.
-It’s hosted celebrities, dignitaries, and rock stars, and is where Tony Bennett first crooned, “I Left My Heart in San Francisco.”
+San Francisco’s famous Fairmont Hotel is just across the park from the cathedral, and is where Tony Bennett first crooned, “I Left My Heart in San Francisco.”

 I recently took a FREE guided tour of the Fairmont and loved every bit of the 90-minute tour.

-From Nob Hill, walk down into Chinatown (less than 0.5 miles), where grocery stores, herbal shops, dim sum and dumpling restaurants, tea tasting stops, and a fortune cookie factory are waiting for you.
+From Nob Hill, walk down into Chinatown (less than 0.5 miles), where grocery stores, herbal shops, dim sum and dumpling restaurants, tea tasting stops, and a fortune cookie factory await.

 Lunch